Jay Leno Slammed On Twitter For Calling Current Late-Night Hosts Too Partisan In Their Political Comedy

 “Can we sentence Jay Leno to forty-seven months of shut the f**k up,” wrote Twitter user and political commentator Bill Palmer.

 Others pointed out that Leno used to milk current events for his comedy as well.
 For example, during the OJ Simpson murder trial, The Tonight Show ran a recurring bit featuring performers who impersonated prosecutor Marcia Clark and Judge Lance Ito.
-As Complex Magazinenotes, the judge’s impersonators were called The Dancing Itos.
+As Complex Magazine notes, the judge’s impersonators were called The Dancing Itos.

-“He exploited the brutal double murder of Nicole Simpson and Ron Goldman as joke material,” wrote Twitter user, Nolan Zugernat.
+“He exploited the brutal double murder of Nicole Simpson and Ron Goldman as joke material,” wrote Twitter user Nolan Zugernat.
 “Every.
 Night.
 Of.
 The.
 Trial.”

-Other tweets discussed the Conan O’Brien/Jay Leno Tonight Show debacle where Leno took his old job back after retiring hosting duties and making way for O’Brien.
+Other tweets discussed the Conan O’Brien/Jay Leno Tonight Show debacle, one wherein Leno took his old job back after retiring from hosting duties and making way for O’Brien.

 “Jay Leno is a thief and a liar,” wrote Twitter user Kevin Nolan in reply to a tweet about Leno’s recent comments.
 “Conan O’Brien should’ve held on to that spot as promised by NBC.
 I’m still bitter after all these years.”

 Leno’s statements about the current state of late-night television did find favor with one person, President Donald Trump.
-The president quoted a report about Leno’s words and added that current hosts spout “one-sided hatred” and were “unwatchable.”
-Based on the tweet, it seems that he first heard about Leno’s indictment of late-night on Fox and Friends.
+The president quoted a report about Leno’s words, and added that current hosts spout “one-sided hatred” and were “unwatchable.”
+Based on the tweet, it seems that he first heard about Leno’s indictment of late-night hosts on Fox and Friends.

 “Jay Leno points out that comedy (on the very boring late night shows) is totally one-sided.
 It’s tough when there’s only one topic.” @foxandfriends Actually, the one-sided hatred on these shows is incredible and for me, unwatchable.
 But remember, WE are number one – President!